 CEPII, 20 Avenue de Ségur, 75007

 I have been visiting Princeton University in 2014-2016.
 It was incredibly exciting.
-Before that, my first academic position was Lecturer at the Hong Kong UST in 2006-2008 and associate Professor at Rouen Business School from 2008 to 2013.
+Before that, my first academic position was Lecturer at the Hong Kong UST in 2006-2008 and associate Professor at Rouen Business School and scientific advisor at OFCE from 2008 to 2013.

 I have been a CEPR Research Affiliate since 2012 and I am currently chair of the Financial Markets Commission of the CNIS,. an independent body bringing together producers and users of the French public Statistics.
 I have been a member of Conseil d'Analyse Economique (Council of Economic Analysis), an independent advisory body reporting to the French Prime Minister from 2017 to 2019.